 NI Holdings premium levels and underwriting results have been, and continue to be, influenced by market conditions.
 Pricing in the property and casualty insurance industry historically has been cyclical.
-During a soft market cycle, price competition is more significant than during a hard market cycle and makes it difficult to attract and retain properly priced commercial business.
+During a soft market cycle, price competition is more significant than during a hard market cycle and makes it difficult to attract and retain properly priced business.
 During a hard market cycle, it is more likely that insurers will be able to increase their rates or profit margins.
 A hard market typically has a positive effect on premium growth.
 The markets which NI Holdings serves are diversified enough such that management must regularly monitor the Company's performance and competitive position to schedule appropriate rate actions by line of business and geographic market.

-Premiums in the crop insurance business are mainly influenced by the number of acres planted and types of crops insured because the pricing is set by the RMA rather than individual insurance carriers.
+Premiums in the multi-peril crop insurance business are primarily influenced by the number of acres planted and types of crops insured because the pricing is set by the RMA rather than individual insurance carriers.
+The expected experience of this business for the calendar year may also significantly impact the reported net earned premiums and losses due to the risk-sharing arrangement with the federal government.
+Multi-peril crop insurance premiums are generally written in second quarter, and earned ratably over the period of risk, which extends into fourth quarter.